RamaniLab/IDLI/README.md

 This README is intended to share code for analyses performed in the following manuscript:

 Yang MG, Richter HJ, Wang S, McNally CP, Harris N, Dhillon S, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H#, and Ramani V#.
-"Pervasive, patterned, and programmed nucleosomal distortion on mammalian chromatin fibers". *Submitted* (2024)
+"Pervasive and programmed nucleosome distortion patterns on single mammalian chromatin fibers". *Submitted* (2024)

 *All scripts are provided as is, without any warranty and for use at your own risk.
 This is __not__ the release of a software package.
 We are only providing this information and code, in addition to a description of methods, for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*

 Summary:
 --------------------

-[ABSTRACT HERE]
+We present a genome-scale method to map the single-molecule co-occupancy of structurally distinct nucleosomes, subnucleosomes, and other protein-DNA interactions via long-read high-resolution adenine methyltransferase footprinting. 	<ins>I</ins>teratively 	<ins>D</ins>efined 	<ins>L</ins>engths of 	<ins>I</ins>naccessibility (IDLI) classifies nucleosomes on the basis of shared patterns of intranucleosomal accessibility, into: i.) minimally-accessible chromatosomes; ii.) octasomes with stereotyped DNA accessibility from superhelical locations (SHLs) +/-1 through +/-7; iii.) highly-accessible unwrapped nucleosomes; and iv.) subnucleosomal species, such as hexasomes, tetrasomes, and other short DNA protections.
+Applying IDLI to mouse embryonic stem cell (mESC) chromatin, we discover widespread nucleosomal distortion on individual mammalian chromatin fibers, with >85% of nucleosomes surveyed displaying degrees of intranucleosomally accessible DNA.
+We observe epigenomic-domain-specific patterns of distorted nucleosome co-occupancy and positioning, including at enhancers, promoters, and mouse satellite repeat sequences.
+Nucleosome distortion is programmed by the presence of bound transcription factors (TFs) at cognate motifs; occupied TF binding sites are differentially decorated by distorted nucleosomes compared to unbound sites, and degradation experiments establish direct roles for TFs in structuring binding-site proximal nucleosomes.
+Finally, we apply IDLI in the context of primary mouse hepatocytes, observing evidence for pervasive nucleosomal distortion *in vivo*.
+Further genetic experiments reveal a role for the hepatocyte master regulator FOXA2 in directly impacting nucleosome distortion at hepatocyte-specific regulatory elements *in vivo*.
+Our work suggests extreme—but regulated—plasticity in nucleosomal DNA accessibility at the single-molecule level.
+Further, our study offers an essential new framework to model transcription factor binding, nucleosome remodeling, and cell-type specific gene regulation across biological contexts.

 Code overview:
 --------------------